Death by burning: Indian widow burning

 Sati refers to a funeral practice among some communities of Indian subcontinent in which a recently widowed woman immolates herself on her husband's funeral pyre.
 The first reliable evidence for the practice of sati appears from the time of the Gupta Empire (400 AD), when instances of sati began to be marked by inscribed memorial stones.

 According to one model of history thinking, the practice of sati only became really widespread with the Muslim invasions of India, and the practice of sati now acquired a new meaning as a means to preserve the honour of women whose men had been slain.
-As S.S.
-Sashi lays out the argument, "The argument is that the practice came into effect during the Islamic invasion of India, to protect their honor from Muslims who were known to commit mass rape on the women of cities that they could capture successfully."
+As S. S. Sashi lays out, "The argument is that the practice came into effect during the Islamic invasion of India, to protect their honor from Muslims who were known to commit mass rape on the women of cities that they could capture successfully."
 It is also said that according to the memorial stone evidence, the practice was carried out in appreciable numbers in western and southern parts of India, and even in some areas, during pre-Islamic times.
-Some of the rulers and activist of the time sought actively to suppress the practice of sati.
+Some of the rulers and activists of the time sought actively to suppress the practice of sati.

 The East India Company began to compile statistics of the incidences of sati for all their domains from 1815 and onwards.
 The official statistics for Bengal represents that the practice was much more common here than elsewhere, recorded numbers typically in the range 500–600 per year, up to the year 1829, when Company authorities banned the practice.
-Since the 19th and 20th centuries, the practice remains outlawed in Indian subcontinent.
+Since the 19th and 20th centuries, the practice remains outlawed in the Indian subcontinent.

 Jauhar was a practice among royal Hindu women to prevent capture by Muslim conquerors.

 In Nepal, the practice was not banned until 1920.

-The practice of burning widows has not been restricted to the Indian subcontinent; at Bali, the practice was called masatia and, apparently, restricted to the burning of royal widows.
-This practice is probably resulted from the spread of Hindu culture into Southeast Asia.
-Although the Dutch colonial authorities had banned the practice, one such occasion is attested as late as in 1903, probably for the last time.
+The practice of burning widows has not been restricted to the Indian subcontinent; in Bali, the practice was called masatia and was restricted to the burning of royal widows.
+This practice likely resulted from the spread of Hindu culture into Southeast Asia.
+Although the Dutch colonial authorities had banned the practice, one such occasion is known as late as 1903.

 Sub-Saharan Africa

-C.H.L.
-Hahn wrote that within the O-ndnonga tribe among the Ovambo people in modern-day Namibia, abortion was not used at all (in contrast to among the other tribes), and that furthermore, if two young unwed individuals had sex resulting in pregnancy, then both the girl and the boy were "taken out to the bush, bound up in bundles of grass and ... burnt alive."
+C. H. L. Hahn wrote that within the O-ndnonga tribe among the Ovambo people in modern-day Namibia, abortion was not used at all (in contrast to among the other tribes), and that furthermore, if two young unwed individuals had sex resulting in pregnancy, then both the girl and the boy were "taken out to the bush, bound up in bundles of grass and ... burnt alive."